 Many breeders had that same idea, judging by the number of mixed breeds out there.

 We’ll run through some of the more popular and unique ones to give you an idea of what pups are available if you’re looking for an addition to your household.
 Get ready to learn about some adorable puppies!
+Here are the 16 Boxer mixes you’ll want to know:

 1. Boxer Shepherd (Boxer x German Shepherd)